ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

 :::note

-Please note that running a validator on AWS will incur cost.
+Please note that running a validator on AWS will incur costs.

 Ava Labs is not responsible for the cost incurred from running an Avalanche validator on cloud services via Avalanche-CLI.